-29. Leave - Family and Community Services (FACS)
+31 Leave - Family and Community Services (FACS)

-- Up to three (3) days leave during each year of service, to accrue to a maximum of six (6) days, may be granted to employees to meet family and community services activities, responsibilities, and obligations including those relating to cultural, religious or ceremonial days of observance. - 2.
-An employee who is experiencing domestic violence will have access to ten (10) days domestic violence leave, in addition to existing FACS leave under this clause for the purposes of dealing with related issues.
-The employee concerned may be required to provide supporting documentation.
+- 1. Up to three (3) days paid leave during each year of service, to accrue to a maximum of six (6) days, may be granted to employees to meet family and community services activities, responsibilities, and obligations including those relating to cultural, religious or ceremonial days of observance. - 2.
+An employee will be entitled to an additional two (2) days FACS Leave for each occasion when a member of the employee's family or a member of the employee's household (as defined in the UAC Family and Community Services (FACS) Leave Policy and Procedures):

-- 3. An employee will be entitled to an additional two (2) days FACS Leave for each occasion when a member of the employee's family or a member of the employee's household (as defined in the UAC Family and Community Services (FACS) Leave Policy and Procedures): - (a) contracts or develops a personal illness that poses a serious threat to his or her life; or - (b) sustains a personal injury that poses a serious threat to his or her life; or - (c) dies. - 4.
+- (a) contracts or develops a personal illness that poses a serious threat to his or her life; or - (b) sustains a personal injury that poses a serious threat to his or her life; or - (c) dies. - 3.
 Additionally, employees who have completed twelve (12) months service may convert up to five (5) days of their accumulated sick leave to FACS Leave within any twelve-month period in exceptional circumstances and upon documentary evidence.
-Such days shall be deducted from the accumulated sick leave of the employee concerned. - 5.
-The Managing Director shall approve all leave granted under this clause.
+Such days shall be deducted from the accumulated sick leave of the employee concerned. - 4.
+The relevant executive shall approve all leave granted under this clause.

-30. (A) Leave - Long Service
+32 Leave - Long Service